It's Your Career: Work-Based Learning Opportunities for College Students With DisabilitiesPDF Version (500 KB) - get Acrobat Reader

 - pay for your education.

 Many colleges offer programs that help students gain work experience before graduation.
-Programs vary from campus to campus.
+These may include internships, cooperative education, job shadowing, service learning, independent study, informational interviews, and career services.
 You will need to do some research to find those best suited to you.
-Work-based learning options found at many postsecondary institutions include internships, cooperative education, job shadowing, service learning, independent study, informational interviews, and career services.
 Below are descriptions of typical services these programs offer.

 What is an Internship?

-An internship is a time-limited intensive learning experience outside of the traditional classroom.
-You are placed in a supervised work-based learning situation with employers for planned learning activities.
+An internship is a time-limited intensive learning experience outside of the traditional classroom, where you are placed in a supervised work-based learning situation with employers.
 Internships give you broad overviews of occupational fields, while providing opportunities to experience work responsibilities and develop work-readiness skills.
 College credit may be provided depending on your academic program.

 What is Cooperative Education?